 Australian Rules football does not differ from any other sport in the world in that there are no restrictions on whether you can gamble on Australia’s most popular game.

-The AFL grand final is always played at the ‘Home of footy’ although there are growing calls, which began about 15 years ago, for the match to have the flexibility to be played elsewhere.
+The 2019 AFL Grand Final will be played on September 30 at the Melbourne Cricket Ground in Victoria, Australia.
+The grand final is always played at the ‘home of footy’, although there are growing calls – which began with the rise of non-Victorian clubs in the 1990s – for the match to have the flexibility to be played elsewhere.

 AFL premiers, odds, runner ups